pierrickmartino/walletexplorer/README.md

 * Asset view - Add flip on card to show extra info

 ## Changelog
+* 0.20 - Integration of the circular_profile_avatar for transaction display
 * 0.19 - Transactions - POC for open a SimpleDialor on longPress
 * 0.18 - Accounts - Use data from Firestore to feed the list
 * 0.17 - Accounts - Page layout re-organization